 Montgomery Ward, the Chicago-based retail company constructed 600 West Chicago in 1908.
 Ward’s, founded in 1872 as a dry-goods mail order business, specialized in shipping goods.
 Back then, rural and suburban customers could not easily come into a big city like Chicago to shop.
 In its heyday, the Montgomery Ward catalog offered both small essentials, like soap or clothes, and gargantuan products, like an entire house.
-Around the turn of the 20th Century, the company had outgrown its original operations in the Loop (just a block from where our Loop Interior Architecture Walking Tour concludes) and decided to build its own corporate campus.
+Around the turn of the 20th Century, the company had outgrown its original operations in the Loop and decided to build its own corporate campus.

 Montgomery Ward built 600 West Chicago in order to handle the massive work of receiving, processing, and shipping millions of catalog orders.
 It rises eight stories and hugs the North Branch of the Chicago River for over 1,000 feet.
 Upon completion, 600 West Chicago was the largest re-enforced concrete building in the world.
 According to information from the New York Times and Wall Street Journal, the commercial operations within this gigantic building were vast.
 In order to handle the shipping demands, 600 West Chicago housed its own U.S. Post Office branch.
 To supplement that, the ground floor had a shipping platform with berths for up to twenty-four railroad freight cars.
 Miles of chutes, conveyors, and storage lofts moved goods around inside the building.